-The title of this article tells a “la palice” truth, but for the Portuguese it is not like that, and that is why this criminal (an understatement) and his countless cronies have led Portugal to bankruptcy, the consequences of which are being felt today and for many decades to come by future generations, condemning the lives of generations to impoverishment, not only is not arrested, but was acquitted of all relevant charges, and is still very much loved or at least appreciated by the Portuguese population in general. (!!!)
+The title of this article tells a “la palice” truth, but for the Portuguese it is not like that, and that is why this criminal (an understatement) and his countless cronies have led Portugal into bankruptcy, the consequences of which are being felt today and for many decades to come by future generations, condemning the lives of generations to impoverishment, not only not arrested, but acquitted of all relevant charges, and still very much loved or at least appreciated by the Portuguese population in general. (!!!)

-Poor things, the Portuguese State was distracted, of course, it’s not their fault! (sarc.)
+Poor things, the Portuguese state was distracted, of course, it’s not their fault! (sarc.)

 As for the result of the Portuguese judicial investigations, which lasted ELEVEN years, the Public Ministry “allowed” to prescribe charges and the former rulers do not go to court, as always!
 Don’t worry, because Portugal is a rule of law state and a democracy! (sarc.)